 To report suspected wire transfer scams:

-If you suspect you have received a fraudulent e-mail claiming to be from Walmart, please forward the e-mail directly to Walmart at firstname.lastname@example.org.
-For investigatory purposes, please do not cut and paste the e-mail; change the subject line and e-mail it to us or send it as an attachment.
+If you suspect you have received a fraudulent e-mail claiming to be from Walmart, please forward the e-mail directly to Walmart at OnlineAbuse@walmart.com.
+For investigatory purposes, please do not cut and paste the e-mail into the body of the email or forward the email to us; instead, copy the entire email and send it as an attachment.

-If you were a victim of fraud via the Internet, you should file a report with your local law enforcement along with the Internet Crime Complaint Center (ICCC).
+If you were a victim of fraud via the Internet, you should file a report with your local law enforcement agency along with the Internet Crime Complaint Center (ICCC).
 The ICCC is a partnership between the FBI and the National White Collar Crime Center.
-You can make a report with the ICCC by going to the following link: http://www.ic3.gov/
+You can make a report with the ICCC.

 - FTC - The Secrets of Mystery Shopping Revealed